intectum/apps/README.md

 This monorepo uses npm workspaces.
 The following is a list of all the workspaces included:

 - apps
-  - homa-and-mukto-connect-website: the Homa & Mukto: Connect website
+  - homa-and-mukto-*: components of the Homa & Mukto project
   - intectum-website: the intectum website
   - vaga-*: components of the Vaga project
 - packages